porras/porras.github.com/talks/_posts/2011-07-14-five-languages-in-a-moment.md

 event_url: http://conferenciarails.org/
 ---

+*I also wrote a long article based on this talk, find it [here](/writings/2013/five-languages-in-a-moment/)*.

 I had a lot of fun preparing this talk.
 It was a *whole* lot of work but it was worth it.
 Lately I had been interested in *non-mainstream* (which, in my not very academical world means anything that's not like Ruby, Perl, Python, PHP, Javascript, C or Java) languages, and I wanted to share my findings and conclusions with my fellow rubyists.

 This was the description in the conference webpage: